eCom-dev5/Verta---A-LLM-Chatbot_blog/project/2-scoping.md

 **1. Data Retrieval Latency:**

-Delays in fetching data from database, especially when executing complex queries or dealing with large datasets.
+Delays in fetching data from databases, especially when executing complex queries or dealing with large datasets.

 **2. Resource-Intensive Vector Database Queries:**